Why are makers of 'Sherlock Holmes' probing 'Byomkesh Bakshi'?

-Producers of Hollywood flick, 'Sherlock Holmes' are apparently keen to verify if Dibakar Banerjee’s detective film bears resemblance to the Robert Downey Jr-starrer
+Makers of 'Sherlock Holmes' are apparently keen to verify if Dibakar Banerjee's film bears resemblance to the Robert Downey Jr-starrer

 If sources are to believed, then Dibakar Banjerjee’s upcoming whodunit, Detective Byomkesh Bakshi, is not exactly based on the exploits of the eponymous fictional character in Sharadindu Bandyopadhyay’s novel.
 Instead, it bears uncanny resemblance to Sherlock Holmes written by Sir Arthur Conan Doyle.
 This buzz is reportedly drawing the producers of the 2009 Robert Downey Jr-starrer, Sherlock Holmes, to India.